 We headed out of Papuma and then straight towards Payangan Beach.
 The entrance here was $1 USD but parking was another $1 USD.
 The beach is black sand and can get pretty rough.
 None of the locals were swimming and when we did a local man came down and told me ‘he hopes I will be safe’.
 We were but this beach is probably not for nervous swimmers.

 There are several hill viewpoints here such as Teluk Love and Bukit Domba.
 We decided to climb up Bukit Domba, which was right next to the black sand beach.
-The entry was $1 USD and it was a bit full on with huts and paths everywhere.
+The entry was $1 USD and it was a bit full-on with huts and paths everywhere.
 It wasn’t very natural at all but still cool to get up there for a good view of the region.
-There are lots of spot for photos out over the beach and huts to relax in.
+There are lots of spots for photos out over the beach and huts to relax in.
 It seemed to be a hotspot for local couples to hang out and chat in the huts.

 After climbing up the viewpoint in the hot sun, we headed back to refresh in the waters on the black sand beach.